Yliaho/Cascading-Siege-Sheet/README.md

 * For small images and icons, please put them in ``img-spritehseet.png``.
 * Images must be referenced as ``url(%filename%)``.
 * Check reddit's [css filter](https://github.com/reddit/reddit/blob/master/r2/r2/lib/cssfilter.py) for proporties that you can use.
 There are a few limitations.
 * That's pretty much it!

+## Disclaimer

+I am not associated with Ubisoft.
+Some images are provided by Ubisoft as fair use.